MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     1. Sign in to Workday Portal.
     1. Search for the task “Create Custom Report.”
 2. Configure the report parameters.
-    1. Title the Report Name as `Viva Learning Users Report`.
+    1. Title the Report Name as `Viva Learning Catalog Report`.
 The report name must exactly match this string.
     1. Set the Report Type as “Advanced.”
     1. Mark checkbox “Enable as Web service.”
     1. Mark checkbox “Optimized for performance.”
-    1. In the “Data Source” field, go to “All” and select “Workers for HCM reporting.”
+    1. In the “Data Source” field, go to “All” and select “Learning content.”
 Select **OK**.
 3. Add report fields.
     1. Once you select **OK**, Data Source has "Learning Content" as a value.
 Remove any existing value in the Data Source Filter field and add "Manageable Learning Content".
     1. Add the fields in “Columns” as outlined in the following schema.
 You'll see three objects for field “rating”, select the one with a hash (#) icon next to it.